Who owns the Arctic and should they drill for oil and gas?

 - Published

-A court case is under way over whether energy companies have the right to drill for gas and oil in the Arctic region.
+A court case is under way over whether energy companies can drill for oil and gas in the Arctic.

-Environmental activists, led by Greenpeace Nordic, are taking Norway's government to the European Court of Human Rights (ECHR).

-It's being seen as a test case for how far the Arctic environment can be protected.
+Environmental activists are taking Norway's government to the European Court of Human Rights (ECHR) because it is allowing exploration.
+It's being seen as a test case for how much of the area's natural resources can be exploited.

+Who owns the Arctic and how much oil and gas is there?

+The Arctic Circle may contain 160 billion barrels of oil and 30% of the planet's undiscovered natural gas, the US Geological Survey estimates.

 States with territory and territorial waters within the Arctic Circle are Norway, Russia, Sweden, Finland, Iceland, the US, Canada and Denmark (which owns Greenland).

-Because the Arctic is mostly sea, there is no international treaty protecting its environment from economic development, as there is for the Antarctic.
+Because the Arctic is mostly sea there is no international treaty protecting its environment from economic development, as there is for the Antarctic.

+Global warming means more of the ice covering the northernmost region of the world has melted, making drilling easier.

-What's the court case about?
+What's the Norway court case about?

 Since 2016 Norway - Western Europe's largest oil producer - has granted a number of licences to explore for oil and gas in the Barents Sea, inside the Arctic Circle.